schance995/stylish-shell/README.md

 ## Prerequisities

 You should have Ubuntu/Linux installed (either on your hard drive or WSL) before starting.
 If you don't have Ubuntu, don't worry!
 Most of the software covered here is available to install on other platforms and other distributions.
+There should be no need to edit any files today, the scripts should have all the needed configuration.

 Please note that Ubuntu 20.04 has not packaged all the software we are using today.
 So we will install them by some other way.
 Ubuntu 22.04 (coming this month!) will have some of these packages available.